 Any cases that can be taken to an employment tribunal are strictly governed by time limits.
 This means that a complaint to the ET must be received by them within a certain period from the trigger date.

 The trigger date is the date on which the event that is being complained about happened – so, in unfair dismissal cases it is usually the last day of service and, in discrimination cases, it is the date on which the act of discrimination was done.
+Appeals, internal grievances etc do NOT extend the time limit.
+DO NOT wait for the outcome of such procedures before contacting the Support Centre.

 In limited circumstances, particularly with discrimination cases, it is possible to argue that there is a continuing act of discrimination.
 In such cases, it is the last act of discrimination that causes the time limit to begin to run.